-To further improve starting bead shape some additional tests were performed using 7.62 mpm (300 ipm) wire feed speed (Figure 85).
-These tests were used by the technician to study the precise location for starting on a stop and to evaluate gravity effects.
-As shown by these tests, the use of higher wire feed speeds which produce higher heat input can be used to improve start bead shape.
+To further improve starting bead shape, some additional tests were performed using 7.62 mpm (300 ipm) wire feed speed (Figure 108).
+These tests were used by the technician to study the precise location for starting on a "stop" and to evaluate gravity effects.
+As shown by these tests, start bead shape can be improved through the use of higher wire feed speeds (which produce higher heat input).
 No additional procedures were developed with the 6-axis robot.